Skip to main content

 Azure Sky Project was developed by Burgee Media.

 Azure Sky Project has received mostly positive reviews from players.
-Most players liked this game for its story but disliked it for its gameplay.
+Most players liked Azure Sky Project for its replayability but disliked it for its story.

 Azure Sky Project is a single player game.